joshuahamsa/discord-activities/discord-activity-framework/README.md

 2. **Add Redirect URIs**
    - In the **"Redirects"** section, add:
      - `https://127.0.0.1` (for local development)
-     - Your production domain (e.g., `https://yourapp.com/auth/callback`)
+     - Your production domain (e.g., `https://yourapp.com`)
    - Click **"Save Changes"**

+   > **Note:** The Embedded App SDK automatically redirects users back to your Activity when the RPC `authorize` command is called, so we use a placeholder value.

 3. **Copy OAuth2 Credentials**
    - Copy your **Client ID** (same as Application ID)
    - Copy your **Client Secret** (keep this secure!)
    - Add these to your `.env` file

+   **Required Scopes for this framework:**
+   - `identify` — basic user info
+   - `guilds` — basic info about a user's servers
+   - `applications.commands` — install commands

 ### Step 4: Enable Activities